 Prerequisite: Grade of 85 or above in Spanish 4 Honors.
+Students are required to take the AP exam and to pay an additional fee.

 AP Spanish Language and Culture course is an advanced language course in which students acquire proficiencies that expand their cognitive, analytical and communicative skills.
 The AP Spanish Language and Culture course prepares students for the College Board's AP Spanish Language and Culture exam.
 As its foundation, it uses the three modes of communication (interpersonal, interpretive and presentational) as defined in the Standards for Foreign Language Learning in the 21st Century.
 The course is designed as an immersion experience and is conducted almost exclusively in Spanish.
 In addition, all student work, practices, projects, participation, and assessments are in Spanish.
 The course is based on the six themes required by the College Board, namely, 1.
 Global challenges 2.
 Science and technology 3.
 Contemporary life 4.
 Personal and public identities 5.
 Families and communities 6.
 Beauty and aesthetics The course teaches language structures in context and focuses on the development of fluency to convey meaning.
 Students explore culture in both contemporary and historical contexts to develop an awareness and appreciation of cultural products, practices, and perspectives.
 Students will broaden their written, oral and reading skills and complete projects, speaking activities and conversations in the target language.